jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/first-month/MinutesForMeetingForWorshipForBusiness.rst

    separate account for the emergency fund. `Sarah`_ presented the Cash Flow Report, the December Balance Sheet, and the Revenue Statement for 2011.
-She pointed out that the `finance committee`_ is establishing reserve accounts for the library and for `First Day school`_ so that any money not spent in one year will carrying over and be available the next year.
+She pointed out that the `finance committee`_ is establishing reserve accounts for the library and for `First Day School`_ so that any money not spent in one year will carrying over and be available the next year.

    All reports were accepted with gratitude.